Acidmanic/EnTier/EnTier/Readme.md

 Crud Repositories.
 But in real case scenario you will create your own UnitOfWork class and inject it into CrudControllers.
 For this to work you need to implement ```IUnitOfWork``` in it, so the CrudControllers use the same data access layer as your main application.
+You also need to deliver this unitOfWork instance through your DI, so you need to override one of the constructors in the CrudControllerBase which takes IUnitOfWork argument.